Scotland Seeks New Vote On Independence As U.K. Hurtles Toward Brexit

 Sturgeon unveiled her bid for a new vote as Johnson triumphantly opened a new session of Parliament, which included a Queen's Speech that focused on delivering on Johnson's pledge to leave the EU by the end of January.
 But in the north, the SNP had similarly campaigned on a promise to seek a new vote on independence.

-"It's fascinating that on this day you have a message of unity" in London, NPR's Frank Langfitt reports, "and then up in Scotland, you have a message: 'We want to vote to be able to leave."
+"It's fascinating that on this day you have a message of unity" in London, NPR's Frank Langfitt reports, "and then up in Scotland, you have a message: 'We want to vote to be able to leave.' "

 Full text of Nicola Sturgeon's letter to Boris Johnson requesting the powers to hold #Indyref2 - with an amusing festive payoff pic.twitter.com/rcPmzSdTwr— Chris Green (@ChrisGreenNews) December 19, 2019

 Johnson has said he's against Scotland becoming independent.
 Countering that, Sturgeon says that if the U.K.'s central government forbids Scotland from voting, it will bolster her argument that the relationship is too one-sided.
-And she vowed that the vote will happen despite Johnson's resistance.
+She vowed that the vote will happen despite Johnson's resistance.

 Sturgeon says her party wants to hold the referendum sometime in 2020.
 She did not specify a date.

-In her statement about independence, Sturgeon sometimes seemed to echo the language the U.K.'s staunchest Brexit backers have used to discuss the European Union – but instead of invoking a "superstate" that threatens the sovereignty of its members, Sturgeon said the U.K.is best seen as "a voluntary association."
+In her statement about independence, Sturgeon sometimes seemed to echo the language the U.K.'s staunchest Brexit backers have used to discuss the European Union — but instead of invoking a "superstate" that threatens the sovereignty of its members, Sturgeon said the U.K. is best seen as "a voluntary association."

 "Scotland is not a region questioning its place in a larger unitary state; we are a country in a voluntary union of nations," the first minister says, in a paper that was released Thursday.